-The following three tables list and describe the header (. h) and source (. c) files that implement this library.
+The following three tables list and describe the header (.h) and source (.c) files that implement this library.
 The parent folder for these files is <install-dir>/framework/system/fs.

-All of the required files listed in the following table are automatically added into the MPLAB X IDE project by the MHC MHC All of the required fines and when the library is selected for use.
+All of the required files listed in the following table are automatically added into the MPLAB X IDE project by the MHC when the library is selected for use.